 Mosquito Repellent Body Butter Recipe with Essential oils

 Don’t let bugs ruin your summer fun!
 Repel mosquitoes and deer ticks with this non-greasy mosquito repellent body butter recipe made with natural essential oils!
-This mosquito repellent body butter is crafted with a blend of natural essential oils, including lemon eucalyptus essential oil which has been shown to not only repel mosquitoes and other biting insects, but deer ticks as well.
+This insect repellent body butter for mosquitoes and ticks is crafted with a blend of natural essential oils, including lemon eucalyptus essential oil which has been shown to not only repel mosquitoes and other biting insects, but deer ticks as well.

 With incidents of Lyme disease becoming more common, protection against ticks in wooded and rural areas where ticks prosper is super important.
 The Lyme disease bacterium, Borrelia burgdorferi, is spread through the bite of infected deer ticks, also known as blacklegged ticks, causing the spread of the disease in the northeastern, mid-Atlantic, and north-central United States.
 The western blacklegged tick spreads the disease on the Pacific Coast.
 (Find more information on the CDC website here.)

 Natural Mosquito and Tick Repellent Body Butter

 Lemon eucalyptus essential oil has been shown to be effective in preventing mosquito bites and is a common ingredient in some commercial mosquito repellents.
 According to WebMD, when applying a specific 30% lemon eucalyptus oil extract called Citriodiol three times daily you can also significantly decrease the number of tick attachments if you live in tick-infested area.
 (Learn what Citriodiol is here.)
 This extract is used in commercial products such as Mosi-guard and Repel Oil of Lemon Eucalyptus.